 The system is pretty basic, with a panel mounted south and tilted to catch more rays just outside of our greenhouse and an old water heater tank positioned higher than the panel.
 Ours is a thermosiphon: Water circulates simply because of temperature differences with no need for electricity.
 It is also not plumbed to our house water source but instead is an isolated system, which we have to fill after about seven showers (more on that below).

-How to Build a DIY Solar Hot Water Heater
+How To Make Solar Water Heater Panels

 Used water heaters can be found on Craigslist or Facebook Marketplace, no problem.
 It doesn’t matter if they work or not — just make sure they have no leaks.
 The heater has a cold and hot water port and a drain.
 For our purposes, it didn’t matter which port we used, because the water will circulate throughout the tank and to and from the panel.